 What does this look like?

-- Learning objective or standard is posted and visible to students so they know what the ultimate goal is.
+- Learning objectives or standards are posted and visible to students so they know what the ultimate goal is.
+Teacher explains the standard to students and its rationale.
 All students could tell an observer the goal of the lesson.

 - More than one presentation method is apparent and students are accessing different experiences: lecture, reading text, audio, video, reciprocal teaching.
-If there is one predominant presentation method, there are additional representations embedded (i.e, teacher reads directions while projecting them with document camera, or students watch a video with closed captioning.)
+If there is one predominant presentation method, there are additional representations embedded (i.e, teachers read directions while projecting them with a document camera, or students watch a video with closed captioning.)

-- Teacher pre-teaches vocabulary and activates prior knowledge.
+- Teachers pre-teach vocabulary and activate prior knowledge.
 May use Frayer models, vocabulary tables, images etc…

-- Teacher provides opportunities or stations where students can learn information on their own (i.e, read a text, view a video, listen to audio, work in collaborative group, etc…)
+- Teachers provide opportunities or stations where students can learn information on their own (i.e, read a text, view a video, listen to audio, work in a collaborative group, etc…)

 - Allows students to access technology (IPads, Nooks, etc…) so they can customize the display of information.

-Students are provided with choices and/or scaffolding when expressing their knowledge in formative and summative assessments.
+Students are provided with choice and/or scaffolding when expressing their knowledge in formative and summative assessments.